Improved Oral Appliance Treatment For Sleep Apnea

 Obstructive sleep apnea (OSA) occurs when people choke on their tongues during sleep.
-In millions of people, these airway blockages occur frequently enough and for long enough to become a serious health problem, but treatment for it is problemmatic.
+In millions of people, these airway blockages occur frequently enough and for long enough to become a serious health problem, but treatment is problemmatic.
 CPAP is usually effective, but most people hate it.
 Dentists make a variety of oral appliances to treat sleep apnea by protruding the lower jawbone (advancing the mandible), and patients find them much more tolerable than CPAP; but numerous studies show that their success rates never exceed about 50%, because the lower jawbone is only loosely attached to the tongue and therefore has limited ability to keep it from dropping back into the throat.
-To make oral appliances more effective in these cases, Dr. Summer has developed a new tongue holding device (THD) that holds the tongue between thousands of forward-slanted plastic bristles.
-Biased together by a single orthodontic elastic, they can hold the tongue in any position desired all night without discomfort.
-Clinically the THD is added to jaw protrusion appliances that were found tolerable but ineffective in order to hold the tongue forward together with the lower jawbone.
-It also includes an optional tongue base adjuster and a soft palate elevator.
+To make oral appliances more effective in these cases, Dr. Summer has developed a new tongue holding device that is made of dental acrylic so it can be added to almost any jaw protrusion appliance in order to grasp the tongue between thousands of forward-slanted plastic bristles and hold it forward together with the lower jawbone.
+The device also includes an adjustable tongue base controller and an optional soft palate elevator that can be used to clear obstructions between the tongue base and the soft palate.
 By protecting airway passage through the whole pharynx, such a multi-level oral appliance approach is likely to become a first line treatment for sleep apnea.

 PATHOPHYSIOLOGY OF SLEEP APNEA